neuml/txtai/README.md

 ![search](https://raw.githubusercontent.com/neuml/txtai/master/docs/images/search.png#gh-light-mode-only)
 ![search](https://raw.githubusercontent.com/neuml/txtai/master/docs/images/search-dark.png#gh-dark-mode-only)

 Backed by state-of-the-art machine learning models, data is transformed into vector representations for search (also known as embeddings).
 Innovation is happening at a rapid pace, models can understand concepts in documents, audio, images and video.
-Work with micromodels all the way up to large language models (LLMs).

 Summary of txtai features: